'My Whole Life Is On Hold': As Walmart Eliminates Greeters, A Dream In Limbo

 One, two, three — Kelley counts more than a half-dozen surgery scars on his legs — hamstring, ankle, "they shattered my shin to try to straighten that foot," he says, matter-of-factly.
 He can lift and climb, if he has to, in a private setting, adjusting his body.
 But doing this regularly and safely for work?
 Kelley doesn't qualify.

-According to Walmart, the majority of greeters who "expressed interest in another role" will transition to new roles within those 60 days.
+According to Walmart, the majority of greeters who "expressed interest in another role" will transition to new positions within those 60 days.
 "In some cases, we were able to identify roles very early in the process," spokesman Kory Lundberg says, "but for others the 60-day transition has helped people look at all of their options to help them make the best decision for them."
 (Note: Walmart is one of NPR's financial sponsors.)

-As Kelley sits on his porch, it's day 49 of his wait for a call from HR.
-He says he's got a great manager, who's fighting to find him a new position.
+As Kelley sits on his porch, it's Day 49 of his wait for a call from HR.
+He says he has a great manager, who is fighting to find him a new position.
 But Kelley also has someone who wants to buy his boat.

 "So do I start selling my stuff that I just bought?"
 Kelley says.
 Selling the boat would float him for a while.
 But he spent five years saving up for it.
 "Do I take my dream right now and just go buy for-sale signs?
 What do I do?"

 Kelley's predicament will sound familiar to other greeters with disabilities.
-In recent weeks, a dozen workers and their families shared similar accounts — of uncertainty, hope and anxiety of waiting for a corporate decision.
+In recent weeks, a dozen workers and their families shared similar accounts — of uncertainty, hope and the anxiety of waiting for a corporate decision.
 Kelley doesn't know that as he speaks, his fate has actually already been decided.
-He'll know it in a matter of hours.
+He will know it in a matter of hours.

 A day in the life

-Airboating is big in central Florida, where citrus groves are webbed with lakes and swamps.
+Airboating is big in Central Florida, where citrus groves are webbed with lakes and swamps.
 These boats are flat, with a giant propeller in the back and usually an airplane engine.
 They can run on shallow water and even patches of dry land in the marshes.

 Kelley has been enamored with airboats since he was a teenager, going fishing, hunting, just cruising.
 Of all the sounds in the world, the boat's roar is one that calms him down.
 Around here, you could ride for hours, even days, and never hit the same spot twice, Kelley says.
 "We can go see water buffalo, axis deer, turkey, hog, gator.
 Just pure God's country."

-Growing up, Kelley says he often felt that people thought his parents were mean for how they pushed him to be self-sufficient.
+Growing up, Kelley says, he often felt that people thought his parents were mean for how they pushed him to be self-sufficient.
 Like if you can't climb into a truck yourself, you can't go on a trip.
-Now, Kelley says, he thanks them for that all the time.
+Now, he says, he thanks them for that all the time.

-In fact, he spends so much time outdoors and on the town, he says he goes through walkers "like they're going out of style" — three times faster than he's prescribed new ones.
+In fact, he spends so much time outdoors and on the town, he says he goes through walkers "like they're going out of style" — three times faster than he is prescribed new ones.

 "Luckily for me, most of my friends are welders, so we'll fix it, rig it to work," he says.
 "Or my mom and dad, that'll be my Christmas present ... a walker."

-Today, he's climbing into the passenger seat of a sedan in his sandy driveway.
-A friend is driving him to work — Kelley's Walmart is almost 9 miles away, and Kelley doesn't live near a public transportation.
+Today, he is climbing into the passenger seat of a sedan in his sandy driveway.
+A friend is driving him to work — Kelley's Walmart is almost 9 miles away, and Kelley doesn't live near public transportation.
 So he stitches together rides from friends and $12 Ubers, getting ready hours in advance in case a ride falls through and the closest Uber is 20 minutes away.

 "It's not like my life goal [is] to live off a disability check.
-I don't want housing, I don't want free medical stuff.
+I don't want housing; I don't want free medical stuff.
 I want to be able to say I paid for all that myself," Kelley says.
-His dream is classic: Stable work, a house, wife and kids, a couple of acres with a barn for his boat.
+His dream is classic: stable work, a house, wife and kids, a couple of acres with a barn for his boat.

 After some false starts at other jobs after high school, Kelley spent a year looking for work before getting hired at Walmart.
-He's been there nine years.
+He has been there nine years.

-"For me to say, that I work for a company [where] I got a 401(k), I got a chance to get insurance.
-That meant a lot to me," Kelley says.
+"For me to say that I work for a company [where] I got a 401(k), I got a chance to get insurance, that meant a lot to me," Kelley says.
 "I take a lot of pride in that."

 Finally, news